kathansheth04/Covidapp/README.md

 * Geolocator used to find the closest Testing site available near the user
 * Firebase Realtime Database used to store list of supplies, make changes of list, and track downvotes so that items with more than 4 downvotes are removed.

-# Video Demonstration of the Video
+# Video Demonstration of the App